XavierRobles/MobAbility/README.md

   Mobability has been designed for Ashita, aiming to enhance your combat experience in Final Fantasy XI with clear and configurable alerts.

 - **Server:**
-  This addon is optimized for private servers of FFXI, and is especially designed for Horizonxi ([https://horizonxi.com/](https://horizonxi.com/)).
+  his addon is optimized for private FFXI servers.
 It has not been tested on the Retail version.

 - **License:**
   Mobability is distributed under the GNU General Public License v3.